 Practice daily self-care habits as a means of prioritizing yourself.
 Journaling and communicating with safe people is a good start.
 There may be conversations you need to finish or reflections that need to be fully explored.
 Value your voice time and expressions.

-3. Develop Firm Boundaries
+3. Fade The Fawn Response and Develop Firm Boundaries

 Fawning can be tricky because you believe you are deciding to help, keep the peace, or support harmony.
 In truth, you are deciding to be invisible and perennially available.
 Boundaries make all the difference.
 Detailing what you can or can’t do for other people isn’t selfish but self-honoring.